hapax/hapax.github.io/assets/mindjam.md

 repetitions of cyclic time.
 <!-- The emphasis on moments in some sense "parallelises" eternal
 recurrence. -->
-But the subtle shifts in emphasis suggest a change in moral dimensions, and lead us away, I think, from the indiscriminate acceptance of Nietzschean *amor fati*.
+But the subtle shifts in emphasis lead us away, I think, from the indiscriminate acceptance of Nietzschean *amor fati*.

 #### Free will